stoiandelev/HackerRankJava/README.md

-# HackerRankJava
+# This is task from hackerRank for Java!

-# This is task from hacker rank for Java
+#Enjoy :)